-The mineral resource estimate in this technical report is the initial NI 43-101 mineral resource estimate for the Tamarack North Project.
-The resource estimate has been prepared in accordance with CIM best practise guidelines and is compliant with NI 43-101 regulations.
+The mineral resource estimate contained in this Technical Report has been prepared in accordance with CIM best practice guidelines and NI 43-101 regulations.

-Mr. Brian Thomas, P.Geo., is the QP of the resource and has visited the site, collected samples for check assay, and reviewed the Tamarack North Project data, including geological and metallurgical reports, maps, technical papers, digital data including lab results, sample analyses and other miscellaneous information.
-The QP believes that the data presented is an accurate and reasonable representation of the Tamarack North Project and concludes that the database is of suitable quality to provide the basis of the conclusions and recommendations reached in this report.
+Mr. Brian Thomas, P.Geo., is the QP of the mineral resource estimate and has visited the site, collected samples for "check assay", and reviewed the Tamarack North Project data, including geological and metallurgical reports, maps, technical papers, digital data including lab results, sample analyses and other miscellaneous information.
+The QP believes that the data presented is an accurate and reasonable representation of the Tamarack North Project and concludes that the database is of suitable quality to provide the basis of conclusions and recommendations reached in this Technical Report.

-The Tamarack North Project is considered to be a project of merit and has the potential for increased resources through additional exploration.
+It is believed that the Tamarack North Project has the potential for increased resources through additional exploration.

-Risks identified that could affect the accuracy of the resource estimate include the following:
+Risks identified that may affect the mineral resource estimate include the following:

-- Orientation of drilling is predominantly near vertical and is not necessarily ideal for accurately determining the true width of the mineralization; - There is a possibility that the MSU domain is not as continuous as modeled; - The Inferred Mineral Resources in the SMSU and 138 Zone domains are sensitive to higher cut-off grades which could affect the resource if mining costs increase significantly. - The tonnage of the 138 Zone domain is based on bulk density that was calculated by polynomial regression.
+- Orientation of drilling is predominantly near vertical and is not necessarily ideal for accurately determining the true width of the mineralization. - There is a possibility that the MSU domain is not as continuous as modelled. - The Inferred Mineral Resources in the SMSU and 138 Zone domains are sensitive to higher cut-off grades which could affect the resource if mining costs increase significantly. - Tonnage of the 138 Zone domain is based on bulk density that was calculated by polynomial regression.

-Golder has taken many steps to mitigate the impact of these risks and has classified the resources accordingly.
+Golder has taken many steps to mitigate the impact of these risks as further described in this report and the resource classifications reflects these risks.

-Golder sees many opportunities for the Tamarack North Project which can result in an increase of resources and increased classification.
+Both DRA and Golder see opportunities for the Tamarack North Project which can result in an increase of resources and increased classification.
 These opportunities include the following: